 I believe you can live an intentional life—and actually enjoy it!—when you stop trying so hard.

 This is ME!
 I can relate to every bit of this type of thinking.
 And to make it more complicated, I have wrapped these choices in the message of the Gospel with all the scriptures to go with which would justify these SELFLESS choices! … Thank you for communicating so well a tricky scenario of the heart and mind, that unfortunately is not rare in the Christian community. ~ LAB

-- … adjust your expectations of yourself and others.
+- … adjusting your expectations of yourself and others.

-- … discern when to step in and when to step back.
+- … discerning when to step in and when to step back.

-- … accept God’s invitation to find rest in Him.
+- … accepting God’s invitation to find rest in Him.

-- … enjoy the one-of-a-kind woman God created you to be.
+- … enjoying the one-of-a-kind woman God created you to be.

-- … give freely from the abundance you’ve received.
+- … giving freely from the abundance you’ve received.

 Hi!
 I’m Cheri.

 I’ve never been “the fun one” in any school or work group.
 No, I was always the capable one.
 The hardest working one.
 The one that everyone else depended on.
 I’ve never been popular—but by golly, I’ve been necessary.